Amur hedgehog: Description

 This hedgehog is closely related to and slightly larger and lighter in color than the European hedgehog, with a head-and-body length of between 160 and 290 mm and a very short tail.
 It weighs between 600 and 1000 g.
 The head, back and sides are covered with long, sharp spines.
 These are of two different colours; some are plain white; others have a white or yellowish-brown base and tip, and a central portion that is mid to dark brown, giving the animal an altogether pale, brownish-grey colour.
 The quills on the head are separated from each other by narrow strips of bare skin.
 The quills, covered in keratin, are strong so that they don't break or fall out.
 These spines are used as a defense mechanism when they are threatened.
 The hedgehog curls up into a ball, where their quills are facing out and their face/head are curled inwards.
 The face and underparts are covered in pale hair.

 Distribution and habitat

 The Amur hedgehog is found natively in the Amur Oblast and Primorye in Russia, Manchuria in China, and the Korean Peninsula.
 Its range extends from about 29°N, which is just south of the Yangtze River northwards to the Amur Basin and the Korean Peninsula.
 It occupies a wide range of habitats including grassland, forest edges, and areas with mixed coniferous and broadleaf woodland.
 The IUCN Red List states that it is found in valleys and lowlands but not in highland regions or cultivated fields.
 The Mammals of China disagrees, stating that suitable habitats include montane and sub-alpine terrain, steppe, shrublands, cultivated land, villages and city parks.
+It was introduced to Kanagawa and Shizuoka Prefectures in Japan.